 The Indian economy is poorly affected due to coronavirus outbreak.
 This has worst affected the small businesses in our country.
 The big companies have enough revenue, contingency funds, and significant customer base to survive the outbreak with not much loss.
 However, small businesses don’t have enough funds for themselves to survive.
 Thus, by the time this crisis will come to an end, most of them would be in a situation to shut down.
 Well, the small business owners can still prevent their businesses from such damage.

 Let’s take the example of a hypothetical salon in your neighbourhood.
 Until the coronavirus crisis hit, the business was flourishing.
 All the employees worked together, and the customers were satisfied with all the services as well.
 The business owner was about to expand the business, but the coronavirus outbreak hit the market.
-Suddenly, the customers no more showed up to the store.
+Suddenly, the customers no more showed up at the store.

 At first, the business survived by taking out something from the revenue.
 But later, even that dried up.
 The bills kept coming.
 The business owner no more requires to pay electricity bills and other such bills.
 However, there is still a higher cost that he needs to pay every month: shop rent.
 And the business owner also faces one ethical dilemma: does he still need to pay salary to the employees?